Arithmetic Information of Rational Elliptic Surfaces, and Shioda's Rank 68 Elliptic Surface: Introduction and Main Results

 This was first given by Shioda, and has rank $68$.
-Currently, this is the elliptic surface with the highest known rank, although there are other families of elliptic surfaces with rank $68$ as well.
-By Silverman's specialization \cite{silverman2013advanced}, we can use this to construct an infinite family of elliptic curves with rank at least $68$, and so there is great interest to determine the field of definition for this surface.
-We proceed in similar ways as in \cite{chahal1999sections} to decompose our elliptic surface into 11 "smaller" elliptic surfaces, and analyse these separately.
-Putting all of this together, we will see: \begin{thm} The field of definition of the Mordell-Weil group of the rank $68$ elliptic surface is a number field of degree $829,440$. \end{thm} This elliptic surface has been widely explored, for instance \cite{bootsma2023certain} explores this surface over fields of finite characteristic, and determines a prime number such that all $68$ sections are defined over $\F_p(t)$.
-Furthermore, the field of definition of this elliptic surface has also been found in \cite{salami2025splitting}, though they were unable to find the degree of the splitting field.
+Currently, this is the elliptic surface with the highest known rank, although there are other families of elliptic surfaces with rank $68$ as well, though these are $\overline{\mathbb{Q}}$-isomorphic to Shioda's surface \cite[Section 4.1]{heijne2011elliptic}.
+By Silverman's specialization \cite[Theorem III.11.4]{silverman2013advanced}, we can use this to construct an infinite family of elliptic curves with rank at least $68$, and so there is great interest to determine the field of definition for this surface.
+We proceed in a similar way to \cite{chahal1999sections} to decompose our elliptic surface into 11 "smaller" elliptic surfaces, and analyse these separately.
+Putting all of this together, we will see: \begin{thm} The field of definition of the Mordell-Weil group of the rank $68$ elliptic surface is a number field of degree $829,440 = 2^{11}\cdot 3^4 \cdot 5$. \end{thm} This elliptic surface has been widely explored, for instance \cite{bootsma2023certain} explores this surface over fields of finite characteristic.
+Here the author gave the field of definition of the elliptic surface in terms of an explicit set of polynomials, and then determined a prime number such that all $68$ sections are defined over $\F_p(t)$.
+Furthermore, the field of definition of this elliptic surface has also been explored in \cite{salami2025splitting}, who was able to give an explicit description of the field of definition as a compositum of polynomials, but was unable to determine the degree of the number field.

 For rational elliptic surfaces over finite fields, \Magma\ functions exist to determine the Mordell-Weil group and generators, and were implemented by Jasper Scholten in $2005$.
-In fact, the methods used in this article are virtually identical.
-However, the construction of the automorphism group of the elliptic surfaces has been computationally difficult, and were not computationally effective for elliptic surfaces whose field of definition has degree higher than say $50$.
-As a result, this required further algorithms to be devolped which allowed us to compute the automorphism groups for number fields of higher degree, and in this article we encounter fields of degree up to $240$.
+Extending this implementation was not previously possible due to the difficulty in the construction of the automorphism group, and was not effective for elliptic surfaces whose field of definition have degree higher than say $50$.
+As a result, this required further algorithms to be developed which allowed us to compute the automorphism groups for number fields of higher degree, and in this article we compute automorphism groups of number fields of degree up to $240$.

-All computations were done on a 24-core 3GHz AMD Threadripper, with 64GiB Ram, running Linux 6.8, Ubuntu 24.04 LTS, using \Magma\ version V2.28-11.
+All computations were done on a 2024 MacBook Pro, with 16GB RAM, running macOS Tahoe 26.5, using \Magma\ version V2.29-1.